SAIL-UA/okn.github.io/01-index.md

    For users who prefer to use Neo4j, instead of RDF format and SPARQL queries, the Neo4j database dump for the seed ontology can be found at [RuralKG Neo4j Seed](data/nsduh.dump).
 This seed ontology is not complete, but it can be used as a starting point for building a knowledge graph.

 3. **Database Integration:**
-   Leveraging the knowledge graph, a relational database is constructed to manage both intermediate and final data effectively.
+   Since heterogeneous data sources are involved for providing comprehensive contextual information, a relational database is used to manage both intermediate and final data effectively.

+   The RuralKG database provides a comprehensive data infrastructure for advanced users to build kinds of systems, including RAG, data mining, and social determinants analysis.

+   The scripts and methods for the database integration are available at [04-advanced-knowledge-graph-database](04-advanced-knowledge-graph-database.md).

 4. **RAG System Deployment:**
    All the processed materials support a retrieval-augmented generation system, facilitating intelligent query responses and data exploration for both academic research and public service applications.